MattCodes03/zonolayer/README.md

 If you require more advanced interval arithmetic (e.g., using [`pyinterval`](https://pypi.org/project/pyinterval/) or other specialized packages), you can install the optional dependencies and modify the code accordingly, or submit a request for support to be added.
 I appreciate any and all feedback.

+IPM support using the [PyIPM library by J. Sadeghi](https://github.com/JCSadeghi/PyIPM)

 ---

 ## Installation